Archive resale

 Value messaging

-For any users that may have scrolled through the page and are still unsure of how to proceed, I added comparison cards and a nudge toward mail-in.
+For users who still felt unsure after scrolling, I added comparison cards and a nudge toward the recommended mail-in option.

 Sell Landing